TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-graphics-pipeline.md

 Shaded materials are implemented using a single GPU material with per vertex colors.
 Color is copied from the instance's material when the geometry is written into the VBO.
 Similarly, simple transforms (translate and/or scale) are applied so that the vertices in the buffer have a common coordinate space.
 The end result is that most instances in a typical model can be consolidated together.

 Navisworks tessellates parametric objects to a view dependent LOD, writing the generated triangles into the VBO.
 With a more modern pipeline it would be possible to use tesselation shaders or generate a buffer of instances.
 Unfortunately, it turns out that parametric objects are rarer than we thought.
-For most input formats its too difficult to identify geometry that could be parametric.
+For most input formats it's too difficult to identify geometry that could be parametric.
 Further optimization isn't worth it.

 For instances that correspond to ReCap point cubes, Navisworks uses the ReCap library to determine the appropriate LOD and then copies the points into a dedicated points VBO.